 To reheat - add frozen polenta to a small pot or pan along with a few tablespoons of vegetable broth or plant-based milk.
 Cover the pot with a lid and simmer stirring occasionally until the polenta is heated through and creamy.

-This vegan Polenta and Mushrooms is a humble dish that can be enjoyed on its own.
+This Vegan Polenta Recipe is a humble dish that can be enjoyed on its own.
 To round out the experience I recommend pairing it up with a simple side dish like my Creamy Shaved Brussels Sprouts or Roasted Balsamic Green Beans.

 Similar Cornmeal Recipes

-For a quick overview of the recipe, please check out my Vegan Polenta with Mushrooms web-story.
+For a quick overview of the recipe, please check out my Vegan Polenta Recipe web story.

 For the creamy vegan polenta